Aqif Pasha Elbasani: Life

 In this condition, he resigned from any political duty.
 He was not involved until the Congress of Durrës in December 1918.
 Despite the desire of participating in the event, Biçakçiu could only send a telegram where he advised aiming at reestablishing the borders of Treaty of London, 1913 as a sign of "neutrality" of the Albania state.
 At the same time, the telegram positioned him against the pro-Italian spirit of the Durrës Congress which characterized most of the participants.

 In 1920, he chaired the Congress of Lushnje and was one of the central figures who rules the Albanian politics of that time, together with Eshref Frashëri and Ahmet Zogu.
 As a representative of the Bektashi community, he was elected to the four-member High Regency Council (Këshilli i Lartë i Regjencës) that ruled the Principality of Albania after the exile of Prince Wied.
-Biçaku was a foe of Shefqet Vërlaci and had often tenuous relations with Ahmet Zogu.
+Biçakçiu was a foe of Shefqet Vërlaci and had often tenuous relations with Ahmet Zogu.
 Together with Dom Luigj Bumçi, he took part in a coup d’état in December 1921 and was later relieved of his duties on the High Council by Zogu.

 In 1923–1924, Biçaku represented Korça in the Albanian parliament as a member of a pro-Noli democratic opposition.
 After the suppression of the June Revolution in December 1924 and fall of the Noli government, he went into exile.
 Sejfi Vllamasi, another political refugee in Vienna would describe him as a "great patriot, but stubborn and insistent till the end".

-His son, Ibrahim Biçakçiu, was a Balli Kombëtar leader and served as Prime Minister of Albania during the period 29 August to 28 November 1944.
+He married Ifete Hanëm Vrioni of the Vrioni family and had a son with her, Ibrahim Biçakçiu.
+Ibrahim was a Balli Kombëtar leader and served as Prime Minister of Albania during the period 29 August to 28 November 1944.
 He was arrested by the Communist authorities after World War II.